-If efforts to work with a family to improve a student's attendance are unsuccessful, a school should not continue to enroll who is not attending classes.
+If efforts to work with a family to improve a student's attendance are unsuccessful, a school should not keep an absentee student enrolled.
 Relatedly, schools should not continue to collect tuition from a family whose student is not regularly attending school.